 Trust me.
 Chasing a queen ain’t easy.
 You have to conquer thunder and lightning.
 Or in my case that ànd Sahara sun and desert heat.
 The woman on the Polaroid displayed on this little blog is the almighty ERYKAH BADU, critically acclaimed as the Neo-Soul Queen and much compared with the late Billie Holiday.
 There is no need to introduce this beautiful woman.

 After that one, came the amazing Bag Lady, then later on she got me thinking twice about Tyrone, she goes On and On with songs like Didn’t You Know, Cleva, and ofcourse Love Of My Life made my knees go weak.
 I cannot forget about The Other Side Of The Game, and remember this cool video for Honey.
 This woman never stopped working since the day she entered the music scene.
 Did you know she started out as a backing vocal for D’ANGELO?!
-And apparently, word is that this video below is her very first video appearance!
+And apparently, word is that the video for the song ‘Lady’ is her very first video appearance!

-Of course I cannot forget her song with ZAP MAMA (Congo/Belgian artist Marie Daulne is a friend)
+Of course I cannot forget her song ‘Bandy Bandy’ with ZAP MAMA (Congo/Belgian artist Marie Daulne is a friend)

-Now, after she gave birth to her third child Mars Merkaba she recently released her 5th studio album New Amerykah Part Two; Return Of The Ankh together with the controversial and much debated video that you can check out here, but I’m sure you already watched this one.
+Now, after she gave birth to her third child Mars Merkaba she recently released her 5th studio album New Amerykah Part Two; Return Of The Ankh together with the controversial and much debated video for ‘Window Seat’, but I’m sure you already watched this one. 🙂

 You have to work hard to keep your throne as a Queen, but with 5 studio albums and 1 live record since 1997 you’ll understand you better bring in some heavy arms if you want to try and attempt a royal coup on this one.
 OK.
 It’s time for us to go back.